 Immunity (of Type 1A) is granted to an undertaking if it is the first to submit information and evidence that will enable the BCA to carry out targeted inspections in connection with the cartel and, at the time of the application, the BCA did not have sufficient evidence to justify an inspection in connection with the cartel.

-Immunity (of Type 1B) is available if the undertaking is the first to submit information and evidence that enables the BCA to establish an infringement and, at the time of the submission of the leniency application, the BCA did not have sufficient evidence to find an infringement in connection with the cartel.
+Immunity (of Type 1B) is available if the undertaking is the first to submit information and evidence that enable the BCA to establish an infringement and, at the time of the submission of the leniency application, the BCA did not have sufficient evidence to find an infringement in connection with the cartel.

 Immunity cannot be obtained by applicants who have taken steps to coerce another undertaking to participate or to stay in the cartel.

 An undertaking may obtain a reduction of fines (Type 2) of between 30 and 50 per cent if it is the first to submit evidence with significant added value, between 20 and 40 per cent if it is the second to do so, and between 10 and 30 per cent if it is the third or subsequent undertaking to do so.
 Under the 2007 Notice on Leniency, there were only two categories: a reduction of fines of 30 to 50 per cent for the first applicant and of 10 to 30 per cent for subsequent applicants.
 The concept of 'significant added value' refers to the extent to which the evidence provided strengthens the BCA's ability to prove the cartel.

 - preceding the application, not to destroy, falsify or conceal any evidence in relation to the cartel and to keep secret the intention to submit a leniency application and its content, except from other competition authorities;

 - to end its involvement in the cartel immediately following the application, unless the competition prosecutor finds its continued involvement to be reasonably necessary to preserve the integrity of its inspections; and